Everywhere you turn, you hear the phrase “The money’s in the list”.

 No matter what Twitter or anyone else does tomorrow, you still have your dedicated followers who will open your emails.

 Email users are projected to grow to 4.3 billion users by 2022.
 Statista

 Emails are easy to set up and cheap to mail out.
 Unlike the good ‘ol days of printing each ad and stamping each envelope, today’s automation makes is simple, fast, and often free.

-Or maybe you want to stay engaged with your followers by sending them another valuable “freebie” (relevant to your niche).
+Or maybe you want to stay engaged with your followers by sending them another valuable “freebie” (relevant to your niche)…

-The wonderful thing about autoresponders (AWeber, Thrive, etc.) is that you just have to write the email once and set it up to send out to your entire email list.
+The wonderful thing about autoresponders (AWeber, GetResponse, etc.) is that you only have to write the email once and set it up to send out to your entire email list.

 You may have a mini-course, for example, that you want to send every day for a week.
 So divide your course into 7 days, and away you go.

-54% of marketers find email marketing to be the most effective and easy to execute Mailigen
+54% of marketers find email marketing to be the most effective and easy to execute.
+Mailigen

 Advantage #3 – Targeted and Purposeful

 What better way than gaining your subscriber’s trust than using the personal touch.